 GitPrime launched in 2015 with a simple premise: engineering work is measurable if you look at the right data.
 It connected directly to GitHub, parsed commits and pull requests, and gave engineering leaders visibility they'd never had before.
 No Jira tickets to reconcile.
 No sprint velocity debates.
 Just what actually happened in the code.

 Then Pluralsight acquired GitPrime in 2019 for $170 million.
 The tool became Pluralsight Flow, and while the core functionality survived, the product evolved toward enterprise complexity.
 Pricing increased.
 Setup became more involved.
 The tool that once took minutes to configure now required implementation projects.
+Individual leaderboards were added, contradicting GitPrime's original team-focused philosophy.

 The GitPrime Legacy (and What Happened)